Ultra Stereo: Later developments

 The Ultra Stereo JS series model 105/195 unit introduced a six-channel discrete input module (JFM-20 SR) circa 1993, which creates a THX approved 5.1 surround field.
 This is a line-level input that can accept the output from a DVD player with 5.1 discrete channel outputs.
 The JS series eventually evolved into later models, including the JSD-80, JSD-100, and now the JSD-60.

 When the industry moved away from analog soundtracks, USL transitioned to digital processing in all their audio products.
 In 2008, USL assembled a team of engineers to develop imaging technology for digital theater.
-The result of this research and development was a leading-edge digital theaterhigh frame rate media block and now an "all-in-one" media block with solid-state storage drives.
+The result of this research and development was a leading-edge digital theater high frame rate media block and now an "all-in-one" media block with solid-state storage drives.
 Ultra Stereo Labs continues to provide modern decoders, picture analyzers, and other devices for motion picture theaters.